CP1404/Practicals/prac_10/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

+Since this is the **final practical**, your requirements for pull requests are a bit different.
-Please submit two PR URLs:
+Please submit **three** URLs:

-- Your own feedback branch PR with a mention of a reviewer **for this prac**.
+- Your own feedback branch PR with a mention of a reviewer for this prac.
-- The PR that you reviewed **for the last prac**.
+- Two (2) PRs that show you doing good code reviews for any of the past pracs.

 Files required: